 - First and foremost, support and reassure your child to do their best.
-Praise and encourage! - Ensure your child has the best possible attendance at school. - Support your child with any homework tasks (routine, time frames). - Support your child with arithmetic practise (e.g. times tables, written methods of addition, subtraction, multiplication, division). - Support your child with learning and practising spellings from the New National Curriculum spelling lists (Years 3/4 and Years 5/6 lists). - Talk to your child about what they have learnt at school and what book(s) they are reading.
-Listen to your child read. - Encourage your child to work to speed.
+Praise and encourage! - Ensure your child has the best possible attendance at school. - Support your child with any homework tasks (routine, time frames). - Support your child with arithmetic practise (e.g. times tables, written methods of addition, subtraction, multiplication, division). - Support your child with learning and practising spellings from the New National Curriculum spelling lists (Years 3/4 and Years 5/6 lists) - these are listed in their school diaries. - Talk to your child about what they have learnt at school and what book(s) they are reading.
+Listen to your child read and question them about it. - Encourage your child to work to speed.
 Try timed recall of timetables.
-Set mini challenges e.g. 'can you find the word on the page that means 'dangerous?' you have 1 minute go!'
-'What is 10% of 150?
+Set mini challenges e.g. 'can you find the word on the page that means 'dangerous?' you have 30 seconds go!'
+'What is 15% of 150?
 You have 10 seconds go!' - Make sure your child has plenty of sleep and breakfast every morning!